Construction Projects

 These projects are performed on roadways that require a surface maintenance.
 Milling (removal of 2” of existing roadway surface) is completed prior to repaving where curbing is present.
 Where curbing is not present, the roadway is shimmed and repaved.
 Once the pavement is installed, the roadway is striped.
 The following is a list of current pavement restoration projects within the City:

 • Hotel Road and Manley Road – Minot Avenue to Poland Spring Road and Hotel Rd to Rodman Rd.
-Gendron will restart in Spring/Summer of 2025 and complete punch list items and overlay of last section of Hotel Road from Minot Avenue to Manley Road.
+Project is substantially complete.

 • Mount Auburn Avenue – BJs and Home Depot entrances to Turner Street.
 This project is a mill and fill for pavement restoration.
-Gendron plans to begin work in Summer 2025.
+Gendron is scheduled for paving August 24-25 as night work.

 Miscellaneous Projects